A substitution lemma for multiple context-free languages: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Sarah Rees, Graham Campbell, Turbo Ho, Alex Levine, Mark Kambites and Corentin Bodart for their invaluable input into this project.
+We are grateful to Sarah Rees, Graham Campbell, Turbo Ho, Alex Levine and Mark Kambites for their invaluable input into this project.
+We thank the anonymous reviewer for their careful reading and helpful comments.
 The first author was supported by The Leverhulme Trust, Research Project Grant RPG-2022-025.
-The second author was supported by an Australian Research Council grant DP210100271 and support from the London Mathematical Society Visiting Speakers to the UK--Scheme 2.
+The second author was supported by an Australian Research Council grant DP210100271 and by the London Mathematical Society Visiting Speakers to the UK--Scheme 2.